Home > Quality > Genetic Monitoring

 The genotype of genetically modified mouse lines is monitored by researchers to ensure genetic quality.

 Small pieces of tissue or small blood samples are collected by animal care staff.
-Researchers can choose to process and genotype these samples in their own laboratories or they can utilise our Mouse Genotyping Service.
+Researchers can choose to process and genotype these samples in their own laboratories or they can utilise Garvan’s Mouse Genotyping Service.

 Most genetically modified mouse lines are maintained on an inbred strain background to minimise genetic drift and variability in research.